philgentric/klik/src/main/resources/scripts/Readme.md

 Then, browsing this master folder, in the 'Files' menu :
-1. select 'Start new face recognition training'; you will be prompted for a name (a folder with that name will be created in the .klik folder)
+1. select 'Start new face recognition training'; you will be prompted for a name (a folder with that name will be created in the .klikr folder)
 2. select 'Start automated face recognition training'; you will be prompted to create a file named '.folder_name_is_recognition_label'
 BEWARE: if you have many images, training will take a long time

-Training results (a 'model' in ML terms) are stored in the .klik folder under the aforementioned name.
+Training results (a 'model' in ML terms) are stored in the .klikr folder under the aforementioned name.
 Incremental training is possible: you can add new persons into a model or try new pictures to generate more prototypes for a given person.

 #### Recognition stage ####